 Over the past year, we have been developing and nurturing our supplier relationships and are delighted at the opportunity to collaborate on an article with Grahame and Commtel.

-In this short interview, we cover the following:
+In this short interview, we cover the following questions:

-- The different types of intercom solutions Telguard offer
+- What are the different types of intercom solution Telguard offer?

-- The types of businesses or sectors they are best suited to
+- What types of businesses or sectors are Telguard’s intercom systems best suited to?

 Grahame, tell us a bit about Telguard, its history, and its products